We encourage all students to make Service Learning a regular component of their schedule at Fenn. Below are some of the programs that they can choose.

-Description: Cradles to Crayons provides children from birth through age 12 living in homeless or low-income situations with the essential items they need to thrive - at home, at school and at play.
+Description: Cradles to Crayons provides children from birth through age 12 living in homeless or low-income situations with the essential items they need to thrive - at home, at school, and at play.
 Cradles to Crayons collects new and nearly-new children's items through grassroots community drives and corporate donations.
-Donations are then processed and packaged by volunteers and distributed to disadvantaged children across the state through a collaborative network of social service agencies and school partners.
+Donations are processed and packaged by volunteers and distributed to disadvantaged children across the state through a collaborative network of social service agencies and school partners.

-Fenn students involved with this project will plan with the clothing drive to collect donations to be delivered to the Cradles to Crayons Giving Factory Warehouse.
-We have scheduled a Fenn Family Day at the Cradles to Crayons Giving Factory warehouse where we get to roll up our sleeves and help disadvantaged young children in Massachusetts by inspecting, sorting, and packaging all new and like-new donations into customized “KidPacks.”
+Fenn students involved with this project will collect donations that will ultimately be delivered to the Cradles to Crayons Giving Factory Warehouse.
+During a designated "Fenn Family Day" at the warehouse, we will then roll up our sleeves and inspect, sort, and package all new and like-new donations into customized “KidPacks.”

 Description: The Concord Crop Walk is a 7km walk through historic Concord Center.
 CROP Hunger Walks are "Communities Responding to Overcome Poverty" -- neighbors walking together to take a stand against hunger in our world.
-Funds raised by the Concord area CROP Walk go for worldwide emergency relief of disasters, such as floods, hurricanes, and earthquakes; for refugee aid; and for fighting the root causes of hunger through community development programs in 80 underdeveloped countries.
+Funds raised by the Concord area CROP Walk go for worldwide emergency relief of disasters such as floods, hurricanes, and earthquakes; for refugee aid; and for fighting the root causes of hunger through community development programs in 80 underdeveloped countries.
 In addition, one quarter of the funds raised provides substantial contributions to ten local food pantry programs.